redstone-finance/suiangria/README.md

 const coinId = sandbox.mintSui('0x...', 1000000000)

-// now you can use client in tests as you would normally use SuiClient. const yourApplicationApi = new YourApplicationApi(client);
+// now you can use client in tests as you would normally use SuiClient. const yourApplicationApi = new YourApplicationApi(client)

 // There might be problems that the ts will scream that the client is not compatible to expected.
-// for now you will need to do something like this: const yourApplicationApi = new YourApplicationApi(client as any as SuiClient);
+// for now you will need to do something like this: const yourApplicationApi = new YourApplicationApi(client as any as SuiClient)
 ```

 ## Signature free testing